Packing Tape? Check

 |Increased Value Items||Increase coverage for jewelry, fine arts, or electronics.|

 Your homeowner's policy is designed to cover not only your home, but also everything inside.
-From your couch and 60" flat screen TV to your kitchen spatulas and underwear, personal property insurance replaces everything in case of complete disaster.
+From your couch and 60" flat screen TV to your heating and cooling system and underwear, personal property insurance replaces everything in case of complete disaster.

 How Much Do I Get?